mxjp/gluon/docs/reference/signals.md

 ```

 ## Immediate Side Effects
-All signal updates are immediately processed by default.
-This includes nested updates:
+By default, signal updates are processed immediately.
+If an update causes recursive side effects, they run in sequence instead.
 ```jsx
 import { sig, watch } from "@mxjp/gluon";